Know Your Malt Barley Specs: What Maltsters Want in 2025

 - Maintain accurate varietal records.

-Meeting malt specs isn’t luck—it’s the result of targeted management at every step of production.
+Meeting malt barley specs isn’t luck—it’s the result of targeted management at every step of production.
 For more on-farm tips and harvest considerations to maintain malt quality, watch the full webinar: